| 8 August 2020

 On 6 August 2020, a 17-year-old minor from Nablus was arrested by Israeli soldiers at 4:30 p.m. and accused of throwing Molotov cocktails.
 He reports ill treatment.
-He reports being informed of his right to silence before his first interrogation but not consulting with a lawyer prior to interrogation.
+He reports being informed of his right to silence but not consulting with a lawyer prior to interrogation.
 He was sentenced to 1 month in prison and fined NIS 1,200.

 Earlier on the day of my arrest boys were throwing stones and Molotov cocktails at Israeli soldiers on a hill nearby.
 Me and my friend went there to see what was going on.
 At around 4:30 p.m. a military jeep chased us and we ran away.
 The jeep followed us and five soldiers stepped out and captured me.
 They swore at me and kicked me in the back.

 A soldier tied my hands behind my back with one plastic tie.
 The tie was so tight that it cut through my wrists and I bled.
 I still have marks on my wrists.
 Then he forced me to the ground.
 To begin with I sat cross-legged but the soldier said something in Hebrew, which I did not understand, and forced me to straighten my legs and struck me with the back of his gun.
 I was left on the side of the road in the hot sun for about two hours and I was slapped and kicked a couple of times.

 About two hours later two more jeeps arrived at the scene and I was put in the back of one where I sat on a seat.
 Soldiers inside the jeep seemed to be making fun of me.
 The jeep drove to Huwwara military base where I was searched in my underwear before being taken into a room where I was blindfolded.